snowflakedb/snowpark-python/CONTRIBUTING.md

 ```

 #### Install the library in edit mode and install its dependencies
-- Activate the Python virtual environment that you created.
+- Create and activate a new Python virtual environment with any Python version that we support.
 - Go to the cloned repository root folder.
 - Install the Snowpark API in edit/development mode.

-  - For Linux and Mac:
     ```bash
     python -m pip install -e ".[development, pandas]"
     ```

-  - For Windows:
-    ```bash
-    python -m pip install -e '.[development, pandas]'
-    ```
-  The `-e` tells `pip` to install the library in edit, or development mode.
+  The `-e` tells `pip` to install the library in [edit, or development mode](https://pip.pypa.io/en/stable/cli/pip_install/#editable-installs).

 #### Setup your IDE
 You can use Pycharm, VS Code, or any other IDEs.